 - Start on your hands and knees, and then slightly lift your knees off the ground using your toes and hands as support.

-- Rotate your belly button, hips, and chest to one direction as you hop your legs to that side.
+- Rotate your belly button, hips, and chest in one direction as you hop your legs to that side.

 - Keep your spine in a straight line with the rest of your body.